midnightntwrk/midnight-architecture/proposals/0014-compact-syntax-changes.md

 `Array.prototype.map` only works for single argument functions) and `v0.reduce(add, 0)`.

+Instead, we will make `map` and `fold` look like functions.
+The examples above will be written `map(add, v0, v1)` and `fold(add, 0, v1)`.

-Here are three possible proposals to consider:
+Here are three possible proposals we discussed and ultimately rejected:

 #### `map` and `fold` are prefix operators